 The Château de BOIGNEVILLE was built in the middle of the XVth century as the seat of a local family, the Barons d’Ecrosnes.
 The present Château was built on the site of a much older edifice, that had been constructed possibly as early as the XIth century.
 A small Chapel from the earlier period still remains in the grounds.
-Most of the outbuildings, however date from the beginning of the 19th Century when the property was an active Farm.

 During the middle of the XVIIth century, the d’Ecrosnes family became extinct and shortly thereafter, in 1674, the property was purchased by the king Louis XIV and given to his Mistress, Madame de Maintenon, who became his second and morganatic wife.
 The legend says that King Louis XIV asked Mme de Maintenon to marry him in the chapel of the Château.
 It then became the property of her descendants, the family of the Ducs de Noailles.